-4. What are the risks of participating in this study?
+- 4. What are the risks of participating in this study?
 Your symptoms could return if a medicine is reduced or stopped.
-If this happens, we can work with you and your doctor to return any medicine to its original dose.

-5. Me or my family has memory problems, can we still participate?
+If this happens, we can work with you and your doctor to return any medicine to its original dose. - 5.
+My family and/or I have memory problems, can we still participate?